 2.Take the 30-minute drive south to Marco Island to board the Dolphin Explorer, a thee-hour eco-tour that observes Southwest Florida's dolphin population and makes a beachcombing stop on one of the area's unspoiled barrier islands.
 Book in advance; there's a cruise at 9 am and also a 1 pm option if you are planning for a late Saturday night.

-3.Before leaving the area, grab a quick, cheap Mexican lunch at local favorite Taqueria San Julien in East Naples.
+3.Before leaving the area, grab a quick, cheap Mexican lunch at local favorite Taqueria San Julian in East Naples.
 This is strictly no-frills, but it's authentic.
 Chipotle, habanero, and green tomatillo sauces accompany the fresh tortillas.

 Where to Stay

 Our pick for downtown convenience that doesn't skimp on charm is the Bellasera Hotel (rooms from $129/night), a Tuscan-flavored property hidden in plain sight on the east side of historic Naples.
 The larger suites with kitchens are ideally suited for groups of friends.

 If easy beach access is a priority, pick the Naples Beach Hotel and Golf Club (rooms from $170/night).
 It's right on the Gulf of Mexico, but only two miles north of the shops and restaurants of downtown Naples.